 Note that the Ciccone Vineyard and Winery is owned by Madonna’s family.
 A lot of people stop here because they have heard this and are curious.
 What you find is great high quality wines and a really nice staff.
 They produce several estate wines in addition to award-winning Chardonnay and Malbec.
 Wines are priced from $18-$40 per bottle.

 - Green Bird Organic Cellars and Farm

 - Verterra Winery

 If you are ready to venture off the main road there are many great wineries to discover in this loop.
 Sadly, I have only visited 1/2 of these wineries.
-That means there is plenty for us to explore next visit!
+That means there are still plenty for us to explore next visit!
 New places are always popping up.
 Here are a few not to miss selections from this long list.

 45 North Vineyard and Winery would be my very favorite on this list and perhaps on this peninsula.
 The tasting room is very charming and the staff are always great.
 I am absolutely in love with their Pinot Noir.
 This is a bottle I will hoard if I have one on the shelf….
-Sharing is overrated especially when it’s fabulous red wine.
+Sharing is overrated especially when it’s a fabulous red wine.
 My husband enjoys the Medium Sweet Riesling.
 In the past we have also had a really good Gewürztraminer (not currently on their list).

 Sleeping Bear Loop

 - Bel Lago Vineyard and Winery